Anti-Racism and Inclusion Resources

 1: Engage all faculty and staff in regular meaningful dialogue about diversity, equity, inclusion and anti-racism in our community and our work.

-2: Foster modes of accountability and action around racial justice.
+2: Foster modes of accountability and action toward racial justice.

 UConn SSW Faculty Scholarship